Financial-Times/origami/README.md

     document.dispatchEvent(new CustomEvent('o.DOMContentLoaded'));
 });
 ```

+You can also run `require('o-date').init()` once the DOM has loaded if you don't want to initialise other modules at the same time.

 Run `require('o-date').init(el)` on any elements containing dates that are added to the page after DOM load.